GaryFunk/Nanoleaf-Tiles/README.md

 # NanoleafTiles
-A Nanoleaf controller writen in JavaScript for the Elgato Stream Deck devices.
+A Nanoleaf controller written in JavaScript for the Elgato Stream Deck devices.

 **Website and contact information:** [https://github.com/GaryFunk](https://github.com/GaryFunk)

-## Curent features
+## Current features
 - Power - Toggles power to the controller On / Off
 - Brightness - Set brightness level to 25/50/75/100%
 - Color - Set a static color for all tiles